 To strike a balance, the second half also needs to be implemented: generating revenue.
-Which is why technology, people, products, markets, and decisions that promise growth and sustainability in the future need to be continually invested in.
+This is why technology, people, products, markets, and decisions that promise growth and sustainability in the future need to be continually invested in.
 Currently, they are committing capital but are being extra careful with the risks they take.
 They are also allocating to less liquid assets like middle-market loans, infrastructure debt, and private equity.

 Business leaders have to practice discretion here and spend more time thinking through their risks.
 Cast a wide net and ask: what will the people of the future need?
 Which market segments will dominate?
-For insurance companies, this might mean investing in the millennial market, scaling up travel insurance, and using automated insurance solutions for keeping up customer satisfaction (customer retention and increasing the perceived brand value will pay dividends when things go bad).
+For insurance companies, this might mean investing in the millennial market, scaling up travel insurance, and using Spixii solutions for keeping up customer satisfaction (customer retention and increasing the perceived brand value will pay dividends when things go bad).

 It often happens that leaders, CEOs, and management is turned upside down during slowdown periods.
 Many tend to perform well during one period but not the other.
 The best leaders, however, do well during both.
 That should be the standard that each leader aspires to.